clbn/freefeed-gamma/README.md

 It prepares default config file, installs dependencies from NPM and starts a development server.

+By default, it uses production FreeFeed API (`https://freefeed.net/v1/...`), so you can sign in with your FF credentials and socialize with your friends right away.

 ## Building for production

 To build a production-ready app, run: